-Take another ferry to the third of the archipelago’s islands, which holds the Egadis’ greatest treasure: a gallery of prehistoric frescos painted between 10,000 and 6000 BC, which were discovered in a grotto in 1949.
+Take another ferry to the third of the archipelago’s islands, which holds the Egadis’ greatest treasure: a gallery of prehistoric frescos painted between 10,000 and 6000 BC, which were discovered in a grotto in 1949 (please note that we are able to book the visit but not pay for the entrance, which must be done in situ - 10 euro pp).
 The walk today is a beautiful walk across the island to the grotto and then wrap around the other side of the island on its way back to the port (Grade 2, 8 kms, 3 hrs).

 Today you take the hydrofoil back to Trapani, where you’ll be met and taken to the beautiful town of Erice, which sits on a hill high above Trapani.
-You’ll be able to explore this remarkable town (with time for a light lunch) before being taken to a gorgeous hamlet on the edge of Sicily’s first national park, which stretches along the Gulf of Catellamare.
-Dinner is included tonight.
+You’ll be able to explore this remarkable town (with time for a light lunch) before being taken to a gorgeous hamlet on the edge of Sicily’s first national park, which stretches along the Gulf of Castellamare.

 As the finale to your visit, the fourth walk is a beautiful coastal walk following a well-marked trail under majestic limestone mountains, through sub-tropical vegetation overlooking gorgeous turquoise-blue bays.
 You can take a picnic lunch along the way and plenty of opportunities to swim in the crystal clear water.
 (Grade 2, 15kms, 5 hrs).
 The walk is long but can be shortened (Grade 1, 10 kms, 3 hrs).